IanLawrence/guide/deploy/web/upgrade_netbook_to_2.md

 sudo cp -r ~/couch_bkp/1.3.1/.* /data/production/couchdb/
 sudo chown -R couchdb:couchdb /data/production/couchdb
 ```
+* Double check that solr, couchdb, nginx, and Passenger are all turned off!
+Otherwise docker can not listen to the appropriate ports.
+** You may need to perform "sudo apt-get remove" to fully turn off couchdb.
 * On your machine, the host, get the updated code.
 ```
 cd /tmp